 Kraków is a big city with a lot to see.
 Luckily we had a whole week here (more time than we usually spend in one place on our vacations).
 And we lived in the most wonderful apartment.
-It was huge (it has a walk-in closet!) and has a pretty outdoor space.
+It was huge (it had a walk-in closet!) and had a pretty outdoor space.

-Since our apartment was so lovely, we’d probably be partial to whatever neighborhood it was in, but we do like like Podgórze because it seems less touristy – it really feels like a real neighborhood that people live in – while still being well-connected.
+Since our apartment was so lovely, we’d probably be partial to whatever neighborhood it was in, but we really liked Podgórze because it seemed less touristy – and like a real neighborhood that people live in – while still being well-connected.
 The Jewish ghetto in Kraków was also in Podgórze.
 We visited the memorial sites: the Ghetto Heroes Square (Plac Bohaterów Getta) and the last remaining portion of the Ghetto wall.

 Kraków’s Royal Route

 The apartment we’re staying in is well-stocked with tourist books and brochures, so one day, we packed the Rick Steves and went out to walk the Royal Route, which passes by a whole bunch of the city’s most historic landmarks.

 Main Market Square